aws-samples/aws-modernization-with-corestack/content/030_self_guided_setup/_index.md

 # Self-Paced Workshop

-Welcome to the Self Guided Setup section!
+Welcome to the self-guided setup section, where you will learn how to set everything up to participate in the free trial of CoreStack. ​

 This workshop requires an AWS account where there is IAM user/identity that has proper permissions to set up the necessary AWS components to work through the workshop.
 Worried about costs associated with this workshop?
-Don't worry, there's a page that will allow you to request for AWS credits to pay for any costs incurred through this workshop!
+Don’t worry, there’s a page that will allow you to request for AWS credits to pay for any costs incurred through this workshop!​

 Here is a preview of what we will be setting up:

 1. Creating an AWS account with proper permissions
+1. Sign up for CoreStack via AWS Marketplace​
-1. Requesting AWS credit from AWS Marketplace
+1. Requesting AWS credit from AWS Marketplace​
-1. Creating a Cloud9 IDE Workspace
+1. Setting up a CoreStack instance​
-1. Creating an IAM Role
-1. Attaching an IAM Role
-1. Configuring Cloud9 Workspace
+1. Create and apply templates​
+1. Additional workshop specific requirements